 MEET THE RESIDENT WILDLIFESightings around Birchbrae regularly include inquisitive Red Squirrels, playful Rabbits and very occasionally, the odd secretive Pine Marten.
 “Rusty” our resident Red Squirrel is a favourite with guests and we have a feeder in the grounds.

 BIRDLIFE GALOREBirdlife abounds here too and many guests have commented on the pleasure of awakening to the chatter of birdsong.
 Whilst you are here, look out for Robins, Blue Tits, Barn Owls and Woodpeckers.

 ROE & RED DEER

 Roe deer are rare in the grounds but have been spotted.
 Nervous creatures by nature they have been known to nibble the foliage from our apparently tasty trees!

 We just love going to Birchbrae Lodges as a family.
 The lodges are spacious and there's so much for the whole family to see & do in the area.

 Our kids love Birchbrae and exploring the area.
-The free leisure facilities are a great bonus for any rainy days.
+The discounted leisure facilities are a great bonus for any rainy days.
 The squirrels are a huge hit too.